Skip to main content

 Auction

 While it is important for us as stone carvers to preserve this ancient craft, we also understand the importance of supporting our communities.
-It is our hope that by donating to charities who use art as a means to nurture street engaged youth and their mental health, we can help to make a positive difference in their lives.
+It is our hope that by donating to charities and not for profit organisations who use art as a means to nurture street engaged youth and their mental health, we can help to make a positive difference in their lives.

-On Sunday July 21st at 2:00pm – The grand finale of the festival will be a public auction of all the finished stone carvings.
+On Sunday July 20th at 2:00pm – The grand finale of the festival will be a public auction of all the finished stone carvings.
 This will be a wonderful occasion to enjoy the works of art created during the event and perhaps even bring home your very own special piece!
 The auction will be held at the festival site.
-350 Place Royale, Montreal, Quebec, H2Y 3Y5.
+Place Royale, Montreal, QC